Pest Control Cost

 Pest control fumigation

-House fumigation costs in the UK is one of the most expensive when it comes to pest control, averaging between £130 to £160, and can take up to several days as the entire property needs to be sealed off whilst gas is pumped inside, allowing for an effective and long-lasting solution.
+House fumigation costs in the UK are one of the most expensive when it comes to pest control, averaging between £130 to £160, and can take up to several days as the entire property needs to be sealed off whilst gas is pumped inside, allowing for an effective and long-lasting solution.

 Pros of Home Fumigation